mapbox/osm-compare/comparators/README.md

 ### invalid-highway-tags

 Reports when new version of a feature contains value of `highway` tag not present in a given list of valid highway tags.

+### invalid_name

+Report if a values of `name` or `name:*` for a feature have any profanity.

+### invalid-tag-combination

+Reports when a feature has two uncommon primary tag combinations.
+Ex: `0.06 %` of features with `building` also have `historic` tag.

+### invalid-tag-modification

+Reports when a feature's primary tag is modified between newVersion and oldVersion of the feature.

 ### landmark_score